PrefectHQ/prefect/docs/guides/deployment/daemonize.md

 To save the file and exit Vim hit the escape key, type `:wq!`, then press the return key.

-Next, run `systemctl daemon-reload` to make systemd aware of your new service.
+Next, run `sudo systemctl daemon-reload` to make systemd aware of your new service.

-Then, run `systemctl enable my-prefect-service` to enable the service.
+Then, run `sudo systemctl enable my-prefect-service` to enable the service.
 This command will ensure it runs when your system boots.

-Finally, run `systemctl start my-prefect-service` to start the service.
+Finally, run `sudo systemctl start my-prefect-service` to start the service.

+You can check that your daemonized Prefect worker or serve process is running with `systemctl`.

 And that's it!
 You now have a systemd service that starts when your system boots, and will restart if it ever crashes.